mcagricaliskan/turkish-news-classification-with-api/README.md

 - [Testing Model Myself With News From to Another Website](#testing-model-myself-with-news-from-to-another-website)

 ## Scraping News: scraper.py
-I create a web scraper with Beautifulsoup and requests library and try to speed up with multithreading.
-I saved scraped data to an excel file with using pandas library.
+Scraping news text from one website with their categories.
+Used requests library for getting websites html content, beautifulsoup for processing html content and getting text data, multi threading for speed up to scraping process.
+Scraped data saved into excel with using pandas library.
 ## Processing News Text and Preparing Dataset: Processing-Dataset.ipynb
-Firstly i tokenized words with regex tokenizer after that i used cleaning steps;
-lowerize words, removing stop words, removing digits, and stemming turkish words.
-When data cleaned i create a tf-idf vectorizer using scikit-learn.
-With tf-idf vectorizer i fit and transform cleaned dataset.
-I saved the result vectors for training and tf-idf vectorizer for api
+In this notebook i processed news text for training model and saved processors for creating an api.
+Firstly i cleaned data, in this step i tokenized data, removed stop words, removed digits, removed words shorter then 2 letters and stemming words.
+After the cleaning part i create a tf-idf vectorizer and fitted with cleaning data and transformed cleaned data to tf-idf vectors.
 ## Train Model and Evaluate Result: Train.ipynb
-I load dataset and changed its type to numpy array.
-For training i split data to test and trains parts.
-I set test ratio as %30 of dataset.
-I shuffled data in spliting process.
+I load tf-idf dataset and changed its type to numpy array.
+For training i split data to train and test (%30 of dataset) parts also shuffled data in spliting process.
-After spliting dataset i create a ANN with Keras and set parameters for training.
+I create a ANN with using Keras and trained network with tf-idf dataset.
+After training i evaluate model with using classification report and confussion matrix on test set and saved trained model as h5 file for apiç
-I trained dataset and saved model as h5 file, after the training part i evaluate model on test set using functions like classification report, recall, preccison
 ## Creating API for trained model: main.py
-I create an api endpoint using FastAPI.
-I create an AI class.
-In AI class i intialize models and data create functions about cleaning incoming text data, tf-idf vectorizing on cleaned data, making predictions on vectorized data.
+I create an AI class for loading model and vectorizer before the starting api also i create data cleaning, processing, tf-idf vectorizing and predicting functions in class.
-I initialize AI class and connected it with endpoit for getting news text data from api and returning news class
+After the initializing models code will create an fastapi app and will start service.
+In every requests endpoints takes news text sending to ai class and returning class and probability of prediciton
 ## Dockerizing API for Deployment to My Server: Dockerfile
-I dockerized API for deploying to my server.
+I dockerized api for deploying to my server.

-For building a docker image for API build command:
+For building image i used this command:
 ```
 docker build ./ -t turkish-news-classifier-service
 ```

-For running docker build
+For running created image:
 ```
 docker run -p 10001:10001 turkish-news-classifier-service
 ```